collective/collective.simplewiki/README.rst

 collective.simplewiki
 =====================

-Provides simple wiki-style linking to other content within the site.
+Provides simple wiki-style linking to other content within a Plone site.

 Text that is wrapped with `(())` or `[[]]` is rendered as a link.